fbpx

 And so much more. . .

 I consider my spiritual life a practice, not a destination.
-It doesn’t mean that I no longer struggle, get upset, or have difficult times.
+It doesn’t mean I no longer struggle, get upset, or have difficult times.
 It means I connect with God (Spirit, Angels, the Divine, Source) to help lead the way – to guide me.
-It means I am continuously surrendering, letting go of the past, outcomes, comparisons, expectations, perfectionism.
+It means I am continuously surrendering, letting go of the past, outcomes, comparisons, expectations, and perfectionism.
 It means I am aware of my connection.
 I embrace it.
 I listen and learn from it.
 It means that I will remember to return to love.

 Faith, it does not make things easy, it makes them possible.”
 Luke 1:37